 We also love Le Morne, the location of one of the most iconic images of Mauritius, the UNESCO World Heritage Site Le Morne Brabant Mountain and its ‘underwater waterfall’ which you can see on a helicopter tour- we love LUX* Le Morne

 Don’t discount the east coast’s Belle Mare area, where many of the most luxurious honeymoon hotels in Mauritius are located – we love Constance Belle Mare Plage.
 However, if you’re travelling during the winter, in July and August, it can be a little windier on this side of the island.
-So if you travel during these months, you might want to consider staying on the west coast.
+So if you travel during these months, consider staying on the west coast.

 A little further south, closer to the airport, is Blue Bay.
 Anantara Iko Mauritius Resort & Villas is a gorgeous option here, set back from an untouched, wild beach for those who want to get back to nature.

-As Mauritius is also a high-end family-friendly destination, not all hotels are adults-only.
+As Mauritius is also a high-end family-friendly destination, perfect for a familymoon!
+So, not all hotels are adults-only.
 However, even resorts that welcome families will usually have some areas set aside for adults only such as adults-only pools and bars – just check before you book.

 How to get around